 As a full-time traveler and avid trekker and globetrotter, I need a carry on travel backpack that can be comfortable to wear, spacious and yet can be taken on a plane.
-Cause ain’t no way in hell am I checking in my luggage with an airline (maybe that’s just my trust issues). #CarryOnOnly
+Cause ain’t no way in hell am I checking in my luggage with an airline!

 Who am I and Why Take My Recommendations Seriously?

 Hey, I’m Jeremy!
-I’ve been living out a single backpack for the past 2 years so when it comes to picking a new one, it’s a huge deal.
+I’ve been living out a single backpack for the past 3 years so when it comes to picking a new backpack, it’s a huge deal.
 I travel the world full time working online.

-1) Nomatic Travel Bag – Best Carry On Travel Backpack 2019
+1. Nomatic Travel Bag – Best Travel Backpack For Digital Nomads in 2023